 Similar to the Findings tab you the option to highlight quotes, brackets and detailed text differences in the text.
 If the "Detailed text differences" is turned on, the differences is highlighted in the matching text when you have clicked on an icon.
 Words highlighted with yellow means that they have been substituted and red means they have been removed.

 Sometimes a student might be in need of adding or handing in their assignment again.
-If a hand-in has been administratively pulled back, it might already have been scanned and saved by Urkund.
+If a hand-in has been administratively pulled back, it might already have been scanned and saved by Ouriginal.
 When the participant hand-in their assignment again, it would then be reported up against the previous version of itself.

 In many cases this can lead to high similarity reports, where it has flagged almost entire documents as being 100% similar to another report.
-In cases such as these, Urkund is smart enough to see, that the paper giving a high similarity is from the same exam and participant.
+In cases such as these, Ouriginal is smart enough to see, that the paper giving a high similarity is from the same exam and participant.
 It then adds this as a "Conflict Copy".

-With this option from the main page in Urkund, you can easily turn off the conflicting copy, so more legit source similarities can be shown in the areas that the conflicting copy was taking up unnecessarily.
+With this option from the main page in Ouriginal, you can easily turn off the conflicting copy, so more legit source similarities can be shown in the areas that the conflicting copy was taking up unnecessarily.
 The report will then show its true percentage and change to show the other sources instead.